 Policies and guidelines

-This sets out the NRAR’s policy for ensuring that water users comply with the legislation.
-The NRAR will apply this policy to set up regulatory strategies and to effectively and efficiently achieve regulatory outcomes.
-The NRAR will take a graduated and proportionate approach to non-compliance based on the severity of the non-compliance (its impact on the environment and potential harm to people or property).
-The NRAR will use discretion in choosing the appropriate regulatory response, striving to achieve fairness in regulatory outcomes while ensuring we act in the public interest.
+This sets out NRAR’s policy for ensuring that water users comply with the legislation.
+NRAR will apply this policy to set up regulatory strategies and to effectively and efficiently achieve regulatory outcomes.
+NRAR will take a graduated and proportionate approach to non-compliance based on the severity of the non-compliance (its impact on the environment and potential harm to people or property).
+NRAR will use discretion in choosing the appropriate regulatory response, striving to achieve fairness in regulatory outcomes while ensuring we act in the public interest.